-When the designated co-chair is not present to chair the meeting then the co-vice chair would chair the meeting.
+When the designated co-chair is not present to chair the meeting then the co-vice chair would chair the meeting or rotate to another co-chair.

-- 2. Provides direction to staff - 3.
-Authorizes travel Legislative Co-Chair as designated in rotation - a.
-Authorizes travel for LCCMR members.
+- 2. Provides direction to staff

+- 3. Authorizes travel Legislative Co-Chairs

+- Authorizes travel for LCCMR members.
 Written authorization or memo confirming verbal authorization to be filed in LCCMR office prior to trip.